+We refer to~\cite{O14} for a more thorough treatment of standard analytic tools for Gaussian noise stability..
+We collect a few more facts about $F_2$ that are crucial to the understanding of MAX NAE-$\{3\}$-SAT.
+These facts can also be found in O'Donnell and Wu~\cite{OW08}.

-\begin{proposition}[Proposition 4.7 in~\cite{OW08}] When $f$ is odd, $F_2[f](x)$ is a power series in $x$ with nonnegative coefficients, odd powers only and radius of convergence at least $1$.
-In particular, $F_2[f](-x) = -F_2[f](x)$ and $F_2[f]$ is convex on $[0, 1]$, concave on $[-1, 0]$. \end{proposition}
+\begin{proposition}[Proposition 4.7 in the full version of~\cite{OW08}] $F_2[f](x)$ is a power series in $x$ with nonnegative coefficients and radius of convergence at least $1$.
+When $f$ is odd (resp. even), $F_2[f](x)$ has odd (resp. even) powers only.
+In particular, for odd $f$, $F_2[f](-x) = -F_2[f](x)$, $F_2[f]$ is convex on $[0, 1]$ and concave on $[-1, 0]$. \end{proposition}